C4illin/mastery-chs/lib.typ

 #let template(
   school: "Chalmers University of Technology",
   date: datetime.today(),
-  title: "An Informative Headline describing the Content of the Report",
+  title: "A Chalmers University of Technology Degree project report template for Typst",
   subtitle: "A Subtitle that can be Very Much Longer if Necessary",
   authors: ("Name Familyname 1", "Name Familyname 2"),
   department: "Department of Some Subject or Technology",